 Liquid-on-Solid Amontons’ Laws

 We know that there is resistance when we try to push or drag a solid object across a solid surface.
 This is known as friction.
-Here, we show that there are direct analogies between the description of friction between two solids and friction between a solid and a liquid.
+There are direct analogies between the description of friction between two solids and friction between a solid and a liquid.

 Friction between two (dry) solid bodies can be described by empirical laws that date back to the work of Amontons in 1699, and are predated by work of Leonardo da Vinci.
 Fundamental to those laws are the concepts of static and kinetic coefficients of friction.
-These relate the pinning and sliding friction forces along a surface to the load force normal (perpendicular) to the surface, as shown in the Figure below.
+These relate the pinning and sliding friction forces along a surface to the load force normal (perpendicular) to the surface.
+This s illustrated schematically in the Figure above.

-More specifically, Amontons’ first two laws of dry friction state that for any two solid materials, the lateral friction force, Ff, is directly proportional to the normal applied load, FN, with a constant of proportionality, the friction coefficient μ, that is independent of the contact area.
+More specifically, Amontons’ first two laws of dry friction state that for any two solid materials, the lateral friction force, Ff, is directly proportional to the normal applied load, FN.
+The constant of proportionality, called the friction coefficient μ, is independent of the contact area.
 In other words,

 Ff = μFN